suranyami/cor/README.md

-cor
+Cor
 ===

-A colour library for Elixir
+A colour library for Elixir.